genomic-medicine-sweden/meta-val/README.md

 ### Green Workflow - Pathogen Screening Pipeline

+This workflow is activated by enabling the `--perform_screen_pathogens` option.

 1. **Map reads to pathogen genomes**

-   - Map reads to a predefined list of viral pathogen genomes using `Bowtie2` for Illumina reads or `minimap2` for Nanopore reads.
+   - Map reads to a predefined list of viral pathogen genomes using [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/) for Illumina reads or [minimap2](https://github.com/lh3/minimap2) for Nanopore reads.
 This step checks for the presence of known pathogens in the sample.

 2. **Call consensus**

-   - This step generates consensus sequences for a large number of reads mapped to pathogen genomes using `samtools` for Illumina reads or `medaka` for Nanopore reads.
+   - This step generates consensus sequences for a large number of reads mapped to pathogen genomes using [samtools](<(http://www.htslib.org/)>) for Illumina reads or [medaka](https://github.com/nanoporetech/medaka) for Nanopore reads.
 The resulting consensus sequence will then be used as input for BLAST.

 3. **BLAST for pathogen identification**

    - Use `BLAST` to identify the closest reference genomes for the target reads.
-There are two options: `BLASTx` using `DIAMOND` based on a protein database, and `BLASTn` based on a nucleotide database.
+There are two options: `BLASTx` using [DIAMOND](https://github.com/bbuchfink/diamond) based on a protein database, and [BLASTn](https://blast.ncbi.nlm.nih.gov/Blast.cgi) based on a nucleotide database.

 4. **Extract target reads**